Best Manta Ray Diving in the World - Bluewater Dive Travel

 Read more about Bluewater Travel’s Raja Ampat 2019 trip led by travel expert Katie Yonker.

-When to visit Raja Ampat?
+When to Visit Raja Ampat

 Mantas frequent the waters of Raja Ampat from October through May, but the best time to visit is between December and March, when the waters are the calmest and there’s optimum visibility.
 Water temperatures remain at a consistent 28 to 32 degrees.